marisademeglio/media-overlays-js/README.md

 Status:

  * jump-to-position doesn't work reliably if you are already beyond the target point
- * highlights don't get unhighlighted
+ * highlights don't get unhighlighted (though this is not a problem with the MO implementation but rather the lame front end)
  * audio sync won't work perfectly when the Chrome tab is in the background.
 [Read more](https://github.com/marisademeglio/media-overlays-js/wiki/audio#wiki-issue) about audio.
  * not yet implemented: see [future additions](#future-additions)